praekelt/mobius-skeleton/docs/structure.rst

 scripts
 -------

-Directory containing reference bash scripts to setup an Ubuntu 14.04 server and to deploy a production quality Jmbo project.
+Directory containing reference bash scripts to setup an Ubuntu 14.04 server+ and to deploy a production quality Mobius project.

 config.yaml
 -----------